Germany’s Cybersecurity Architecture

 Cybersecurity has become a central component of German domestic and foreign policy as well as security and defense policy.
 In the process, a dense network of actors with numerous interconnections at the national and international level has emerged over time.
 As part of our work on cybersecurity policy, we continuously map this complex ecosystem and seek to make it easier to understand.
 We are convinced that a comprehensive overview of the actor landscape is an important prerequisite for a smart, structured, and sustainable cybersecurity policy.

-For this reason, we issue our publication “Germany’s Cybersecurity Architecture” twice a year, also including an interactive visualization.
+For this reason, we issue our publication “Germany’s Cybersecurity Architecture” twice a year, including an interactive visualization.
 It is aimed at both experts working cybersecurity and the interested public.
 Once a year, it is also published in English translation.
-To ensure that we can continue to regularly update both the publication and the associated visualization and make them openly accessible, we need your help: We are appealing for donations for the 10th edition planned for spring 2023.
-Thank you for your support!

-Our publication “Germany’s Cybersecurity Architecture” not only provides information on relevant actors at the state, federal state, and international levels, but also includes a respective categorization and explains how they relate to each other.
+Our publication not only provides information on relevant actors at the local, state, federal state, and international levels, but also categorizes them and explains how they relate to each other.
 Tables at the beginning of each level chapter also provide an overview of relevant policy and legal documents (e.g. legislation, strategies, or conventions) in the field of cyber and IT security.

 A country’s cybersecurity architecture is understood to include all actors – government agencies, platforms, organizations, etc. – that are part of the national and international ecosystem according to the national definition of cybersecurity.
 In this publication, only governmental and directly related actors are listed.

-The next update of the cybersecurity architecture (10th edition) will be released in spring 2023 in German only.
-Until then, additions to or corrections to the current version will be published in a kind of “bug tracker” at the bottom of this page.
+Until the publication of the spring-edition, additions or corrections to the current version will be published in a kind of bug tracker at the bottom of this page.

 A short guide on its usage and features can be found here.